• Skip to main content

 3. Prep salmon

-Dry the skinless salmon fillets well with a paper towel.
-Cut into 1-inch cubes.
-Sprinkle with salt and pepper.
+Dry skinless salmon fillets well with paper towels.
+Cut into 1-inch cubes and sprinkle with salt and pepper.

 Salmon on a cooking board in 1 in cubes